sheikhshahnawaz41299/Twrp-Builder-github-action/README.md

 what you need:

 * twrp recovery tree for your device
-* twrp manifest for your device (check your android version)
+* twrp manifest for your device (check your android version) dont use git:// change it to https://
 * your device name

 now change details